Asset purchase programmes

 - public sector purchase programme (PSPP).

 The Bank of Lithuania participates in the PSPP.
-As participants in this programme, we purchase European supranational institution bonds (only in the net purchases phase) and Republic of Lithuania government securities, issued in euro and the maturity of which at the time of their purchase is 1 to 30 years.
+As participants in this programme, we purchase European supranational institution bonds (until December, 2018) and Republic of Lithuania government securities, issued in euro and the maturity of which at the time of their purchase is 1 to 30 years.

 The share purchased by national central banks is calculated in line with their contribution to the ECB’s capital.
 The value of securities acquired (held) by the Bank of Lithuania under the PSPP is presented on a monthly basis in the Bank of Lithuania balance sheet, available in the ECB Statistical Data Warehouse.

 The Bank of Lithuania, like the other euro area national central banks and the ECB, applies a uniform practise when announcing the results of purchases under the PSPP.
 On a weekly basis, the Eurosystem publishes the aggregate book value of the securities held under the PSPP, on a monthly basis – the amounts and weighted average residual maturities by issuer residence.

-We purchase Republic of Lithuania government securities under the PSPP by conducting reverse auctions, sometimes – bilateral transactions.
+We purchase Republic of Lithuania government securities for monetary policy portfolios by conducting reverse auctions, sometimes – bilateral transactions.
 This initiative was approved by the Governing Council of the ECB after it assessed the results of the auctions conducted on a trial basis by the Bank of Lithuania, Banque de France and De Nederlandsche Bank in October–December 2015.